TeresaMarce/InterpretableML_ORoccupation/README.md

 ## Repository content:

-This repository contains all the code developed to produce the results presented in *Thesis.pdf*.
+This repository contains all the code developed to produce the results presented in *Thesis_TeresaMarcelino.pdf*.

 A detailed explanation concerning the code organization can be found in *Apendix B*.